-2-1-1 The program identifies its intended learning outcomes that are consistent with its mission and aligned with the specialized academic standards and the graduate attributes at the institutional level; they are approved, publicly disclosed, and periodically reviewed.
-Development and Quality Committee 2-1-2 The learning outcomes are consistent with the requirements of the National Qualifications Framework, academic standards, and labor market needs.
-Development and Quality Committee 2-1-3 The program identifies the learning outcomes for the different tracks (if any).
-Development and Quality Committee 2-1-4 The program applies appropriate mechanisms and tools for measuring the learning outcomes and verifying their achievement according to specific performance levels and assessment plans.
-Program and study plan committee 2-1-5 The program implements a clear and approved teaching, learning, and evaluation strategy that articulates its educational philosophy and ensures that the program's intended learning outcomes are achieved.
-Program and study plan committee 2-2 Curriculum
+2-1-1 The program identifies its intended learning outcomes that are consistent with its mission and the graduate attributes at the institutional level, which should be approved, publicly disclosed, and periodically reviewed.
+Program and Study Plan Committee 2-1-2 The learning outcomes are consistent with the requirements of the National Qualifications Framework and labor market needs.
+Program and Study Plan Committee 2-1-3 The program identifies the learning outcomes for the different tracks (if any).
+Program and Study Plan Committee 2-1-4 The program applies appropriate mechanisms and tools for measuring the learning outcomes and verifying their achievement according to specific performance levels and assessment plans.
+Program and Study Plan Committee 2-1-5 The program implements a clear and approved teaching, learning, and evaluation strategy that articulates its educational philosophy and ensures that the program's intended learning outcomes are achieved.
+Program and Study Plan Committee 2-2 Curriculum 2-2-1 The curriculum design considers fulfilling the program goals and learning outcomes and the educational, scientific, technical, and professional developments in the specialization field; it should be periodically reviewed.
+Program and Study Plan Committee 2-2-2 The study plan ensures the balance between the general and specialty requirements and between theoretical and applied aspects, and it considers the courses' sequencing and integration.
+Program and Study Plan Committee 2-2-3 The learning outcomes in the courses are aligned with the program learning outcomes (e.g., Matrix for aligning the learning outcomes of the courses with program learning outcomes).
+Program and Study Plan Committee

-2-2-1 The curriculum design considers fulfilling the program goals and learning outcomes and the educational, scientific, technical, and professional developments in the field of specialization, and it is periodically reviewed.
-Program and study plan committee 2-2-2 The study plan ensures the balance between the general and specialty requirements and between theoretical and applied aspects, and it considers the courses' sequencing and integration.
-Program and study plan committee and Senior Design Project Committee 2-2-3 The construction of the program study plan considers identifying exit-point requirements (if any) per international practices and similar programs.
-Program and study plan committee 2-2-4 The learning outcomes in the courses are aligned with the program learning outcomes (e.g., Matrix for aligning the learning outcomes of the courses with program learning outcomes).
-Program and study plan committee 2-2-5 The program's teaching and learning strategies and assessment methods vary according to its nature and level and are aligned with its learning outcomes.
-Program and study plan committee 2-2-6 The program verifies the effectiveness of field training and Industry & Community the quality of its supervision and follows up on the commitment of its operators to their mandated tasks according to specific mechanisms.
-Engagement Committee 2-2-7 The program ensures a unified application of its study plan as well as the program and the course specifications offered at more than one site (sections of male and female students and different branches).
-Program and study plan committee 2.3 Quality of Teaching and Students' Assessment 2-3-1 The program monitors the commitment of the teaching staff to the learning and teaching strategies and assessment methods included in the program and course specifications through specific mechanisms Program and study plan committee 2-3-2 The required training is provided for the teaching staff on learning and teaching strategies and assessment methods identified in the program and course specifications, along with the effective use of modern and advanced technology, and their use is monitored.
-Scientific Committee 2-3-3 At the beginning of each course, students are provided with comprehensive information about the course, including learning Academic Affairs and Academic Advising Committee outcomes, teaching and learning strategies, and assessment methods and dates, as well as what is expected from them during the study of the course and feedback on their performance is provided for them.
-2-3-4 The program applies mechanisms to support and motivate excellence in teaching and encourages creativity and innovation of the teaching staff.
-Scientific Committee 2-3-5 The program implements clear and publicized procedures to verify the quality and validity of the assessment methods and ensure the level of students' achievement.
-Program and study plan committee 2-3-6 Effective procedures are used to control academic integrity at the program level to verify that the work and assignments of students are their own.
-Academic Affairs Committee and Scientific Committee 3 STUDENTS STANDARD 3: STUDENTS 3-0-1 The program applies approved and disclosed criteria and requirements for the admission, registration, and graduation of students, the transition to another program, and the equivalent of what students have previously learned, commensurate with the nature of the program, and are applied fairly.
-Academic Affairs and Academic Advising Committee
+2-2-4 The program ensures a unified application of its study plan and the program and the course specifications offered at more than one location (sections of male and female students).
+Program and Study Plan Committee 2-3 Quality of Teaching and Students' Assessment 2-3-1 The program monitors the commitment of the teaching staff to the learning and teaching strategies and assessment methods included in the program and course specifications by specific mechanisms.
+Academic Affairs Committee 2-3-2 The program's teaching and learning strategies and assessment methods vary based on its nature and level and should be aligned with the program's learning outcomes.
+Program and Study Plan Committee 2-3-3 The required training is provided for the teaching staff on learning and teaching strategies and assessment methods identified in the program and course specifications, along with the effective use of modern and advanced technology; their use is monitored.
+Academic Affairs Committee 2-3-4 At the beginning of each course, students are provided with comprehensive information about the course, including learning outcomes, teaching and learning strategies, and assessment methods and dates, as well as what is expected from them during the study of the course and feedback on their performance is provided for them.
+Program and Study Plan Committee 2-3-5 The program applies mechanisms to support and motivate excellence in teaching and encourages creativity and innovation of the teaching staff.
+Academic Affairs Committee 2-3-6 The program implements clear and publicized procedures to verify the quality and validity of the assessment methods and ensure the students' achievement levels.
+Development and Quality Committee